ecomaikgolf/L24-RC-IMUNES/README.md

 ## Notes
 * Network performance is not the same (but speed max. is)
 * Linux 2 does not have a remote command service
-* Does not have internet access
+* VM does not have internet access
 * Linux/Windows commands differ!
 Revise the Windows syntax before the exam.